jehsharp/OpenCSP/doc/source/contributing.rst

 The 'develop' Branch
 ++++++++++++++++++++
 The develop branch contains unreleased code that has passed code review and unit testing.
-Unless you are performing a OpenCSP release, your PR should be opened against the develop branch.
+Unless you are performing an OpenCSP release, your PR should be opened against the develop branch.

 The 'main Branch'
 +++++++++++++++++